DanGOTO100/AWS-KMS-Workshop/Section-4-Monitoring-AWS-KMS.md

 ---

-### AWS KMS.
-Real time notifications with AWS CloudTrail, Amazon CLoudWatch and Amazon SNS.
+### AWS KMS Real time notifications with AWS CloudTrail, Amazon CLoudWatch and Amazon SNS.

-What we are going to do is to create a notification system with [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) and [Amazon SNS](https://aws.amazon.com/sns/).
-We will do through the AWS console.
+In this part of the monitoring section, we are going to create a notification system that will notify us when certain type of events happen and are logged in CloudTrail.
+We will use the following services: [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/), [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) and [Amazon SNS](https://aws.amazon.com/sns/).
+Let's open the AWS console.

 First, let's create a notification topic and subscribe to it.
 The Topic will allow us to receive notifications when an event we define in CloudWatch coming from CloudTrail is triggered.

-In the console, navigate to Simple Notification Service (SNS) service.
+In the AWS console, navigate to Simple Notification Service (SNS) service.
 Click on "**Create Topic**" and provide a topic name and a display name.
 Any name may work for topic name, try with "**snsworkshop**".
 Choose now a  display name, it must not exceed 10 characters anyway.
 Take note of the "**Topic ARN**" listed as a result of your topic creation.
-Something like: "*arn:aws:sns:your-region:yout-account-id:snsworkshop*"
+Something like: "**arn:aws:sns:your-region:yout-account-id:snsworkshop**"

 Now on the right pane, select "**Subscriptions**" and click on "**Create subscriptions**".
-Provide the topic ARN that you took note in the previous step and in "Protocol" select "Email".
+Provide the topic ARN that you took note in the previous step and in "**Protocol**" select "**Email**".
 Provide SNS with your mail.
 In a moment, you will receive an email to confirm your subscription.

-With this, navigate to now to Amazon CloudWatch service in the AWSconsole.
+With this, navigate to now to Amazon CloudWatch service in the AWS console.
-Inside Amazon CloudWatch, look in the right pane and select "**Events**".
+Inside Amazon CloudWatch, look in the right pane and click on "**Events**".
 Leave "**Event Pattern**" clicked and select "**Events by Service**" in the "**Build event pattern to match...**" area.

 ![alt text](/res/S4F2.png)